The Trinity and 1 John 5:7,8

 This is the only passage in the whole Bible that gives any color to the trinity or “oneness” doctrines.
 However, the bracketed portion (see above) of this passage is almost universally recognized as an interpolation.
 It first crept into the Greek text in the fourteenth century.
 It is true that some late Latin, Vulgate MSS., copied not more than five centuries before, do contain it.
 This interpolation was first inserted into some Vulgate manuscript and was in the fourteenth century translated into the first Greek text having it.
 Had this text been in the Bible when the trinitarian controversies were going on, in the fourth to the eighth centuries, certainly the trinitarians who were hard pressed by their opponents to produce such a text, would have used it as a proof text.
 But none of them ever appealed to John as the author of this, for the good reason that it was then not in the Bible.
 It doubtless crept into the Latin text by a copyist taking it from the margin, where it was written by somebody as his comment on the text, and inserting it into the Latin text itself, from which, as just said, it was first translated into a Greek manuscript in the fourteenth century.
 The next Greek manuscript that contains it is from the fifteenth century.

-The problem for the liberal critics concerning the so-called “Johannine Comma” is that there exist writings of Greek and Latin church fathers who seem to quote the text exactly.
+The problem for the textual critics concerning the so-called “Johannine Comma” is that there exist writings of Greek and Latin church fathers who seem to quote this text.
 Whether the text was in Latin or Greek doesn’t detract from the validity of its reliability.
 From the third century on, the theology of the western church was written mainly in Latin.
 Since we have no complete manuscript of the New Testament in Greek from this time, there is no way of knowing whether the Greek text of 1 John 5 contained the phrase “the Father, the Word, and the Holy Ghost: and these three are one.”

-The liberal idea is that God was obligated to transmit a Greek manuscript for every authentic verse of scripture.
+There is the idea that God was obligated to transmit a Greek manuscript for every authentic verse of scripture.
 However, there is no reason to assume that the Latin received text is not reliable.

 On one hand, we have some second century Greek fathers, such as Irenaeus, Athenagorus and Hippolytus, who were aware of the “three persons in one God” formula.
 This word, “prosopon,” is the word the earliest writers employed to say, in Greek, ‘One God in three persons.’
 The Latin term ‘persona’ is the correlative term to ‘prosopon.’